AckerlyXu/heima/articles/virtual-machines/windows/migration-classic-resource-manager-plan.md

 ### Patterns of success

 The technical guidance from the Lab Test section above should be considered and mitigated prior to a real migration.
 With adequate testing, the migration is actually a non-event.
-For production environments, it might be helpful to have additional support, such as a trusted Microsoft partner or Microsoft Premier services.
+For production environments, it might be helpful to have additional support, such as a trusted Azure.cn partner or Azure.cn Premier services.

 ### Pitfalls to avoid